Incapacity & Long-Term Health Care Planning:

 - How to Eliminate the Risk of Losing Valuable Medicaid Benefits and Overcome Government Roadblocks to Qualifying.

-- Provisions Every Estate Plan Must Have – AND MOST DON’T– to Protect Your or Your Loved One’s Assets in the Event of Illness, Incapacity (such as Dementia) or a Possible Nursing Home Stay.
+- Provisions Every Estate Plan Must Have – AND MOST DON’T– to Protect Your Family’s Assets in the Event of Incapacity or a Possible Nursing Home Stay.

-- Guarantee Your or Your Loved One’s Personal Care and Financial Affairs Are Managed As You Want Them To Be If You or a Family Member Becomes Legally Incapacitated.
+- Guarantee Your or Your Parent’s Personal Care and Financial Affairs Are Managed As You Want Them To Be If You or a Loved One Becomes Legally Incapacitated.